-- Make sure that there are no short circuits between the motherboard and chassis. - Disconnect all ribbon/wire cables from the motherboard, including keyboard and mouse cables. - 3.
-Remove all add-on cards. - Install CPU 1 first (-making sure it is fully seated), and connect the front panel connectors to the motherboard.
+- Make sure that there are no short circuits between the motherboard and chassis - Disconnect all ribbon/wire cables from the motherboard, including those for the keyboard and mouse. - 3.
+Remove all add-on cards. - Install CPU 1 first (making sure it is fully seated) and connect the front panel connectors to the motherboard